RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Blood Clots

 Another potential complication of cardiac catheterization is the formation of blood clots.
 This can occur because of the catheter irritating the blood vessels or due to changes in blood flow during the procedure.
-Blood clots can be dangerous if they travel to other parts of the body, such as the lungs or brain.
+Blood clots can be dangerous if they travel to other body parts, such as the lungs or brain.

 Kidney Damage

-The contrast dye used during cardiac catheterization can be harmful to the kidneys, particularly in patients with pre-existing kidney problems.
+The contrast dye used during cardiac catheterization can harm the kidneys, particularly in patients with pre-existing kidney problems.
 In some cases, this can lead to acute kidney injury, which can be serious and require medical treatment.

 Contrast Dye Reaction

-Some patients may have an allergic reaction to the contrast dye used during the procedure.
-This can lead to symptoms such as hives, itching, and difficulty breathing.
+Some patients may be allergic to the contrast dye used during the procedure.
+This can lead to hives, itching, and difficulty breathing.

 Vascular Complications